tracedelange/monster-audience-web/README.md

 Monster Audience is A fullstack application developed with Ruby on Rails and React.
 The application features full client-side authentication by utilizing JWT and localStorage.
 The application consists of two repositories (web and backend), both of which are hosted on Heroku.

 This repository contains the front-end code for the Monster Audience project.
-If you're interested in the backend code, you can find it at <a href='https://github.com/tracedelange/monster-audience-backend'>here</a>
+If you're interested in the backend code, you can find it <a href='https://github.com/tracedelange/monster-audience-backend'>here</a>

 ## Visit